 Symptoms may include:

 Most groin strains can be diagnosed with a physical exam.
-Your doctor may want images of the area if severe damage is suspected.
-Images may be taken with MRI.
+Images may be needed if severe damage is suspected.
+Images may be taken with MRI scan.

 Muscle strains are graded according to their severity:

 Talk with your doctor about the best treatment plan for you.
 Recovery time ranges depending on the grade of your injury.
 Treatment steps may include: